ska-telescope/ska-tango-images/README.md

 ## Setup virtualenv

 This repository uses poetry to manage test and documentation dependencies as this fits in best with the .make infrastructure.
-However, this repository (currently) does not define a python module/package, as such, to install the dependencies you must pass `--no-root` to poetry:
+There is also a small `ska_tango_images` python package to help manage the images.
+This package is not published and is only intended for local use.
+To install this package and all the dependencies, run:

 ```
-poetry install --no-root
+poetry install
 ```

 ## Docker hierarchy and release tagging